Sidra-Tul-Muntaha-Ghouri/Email_ecxtraction/README.md

 - **Data Analysis**: The extracted email data is processed, and key information such as subject, sender, date, and email body is collected.
 This data is then presented in tabular format for analysis and export.

 - **Data Export**: The project enables users to export the extracted email data as a CSV file, making it easy to further analyze, visualize, or use the data for various purposes.

+## Deployment

+This project is deployed on Streamlit and can be accessed through the following link: https://emailextraction.streamlit.app/

 ## Usage